metaplex-foundation/docs/docs/01-programs/00-token-metadata/00-getting-started.md

 When developing for the web or using [Node.js](https://nodejs.org/en/), one of the easiest ways to interact with the Token Metadata program — and other Metaplex programs — is to use our new JavaScript SDK.

-It not only provides a great API to interact with programs but also abstracts away some of the pain points we have to deal with when interacting with the Solana blockchain.
+It not only provides a great API to interact with programs but also abstracts away some pain points we have to deal with when interacting with the Solana blockchain.
 For instance, it encapsulates who is using the SDK via Identity Drivers and which storage provider we should use via Storage Drivers.
 On top of that, the SDK was built with modularity in mind so one can easily inject plugins and modules to extend its feature set.

 **The main module that interacts with the Token Metadata program is the [NFT module](https://github.com/metaplex-foundation/js-next#nfts)**.
 It is composed of several methods that focus on real use cases to make our life easier.
 Here are some of them.